Admission is at the discretion of the festival organisers.

 No private sound systems will be permitted onsite.

-No video or tape recorders, professional photographic equipment or laser pens will be permitted onsite.
+No video or tape recorders or laser pens will be permitted onsite.

 There will be a designated area of the campsite for disabled patrons.